spring-tips/spring-graal-native-image-feature/README.md

 ```

+The first statment that I execute in against the database using the `DatabaseClient` is a SQL statment that creates a table.
+Unfortunately, the blog software we use here won't let me reprint a SQL statement for security reasons, so I instead defer [you to the original here](https://github.com/spring-tips/spring-graal-native-image-feature/blob/master/reactive/src/main/java/com/example/reactive/ReactiveApplication.java#L52)

-The only notable thing in this application is that we're using SPring Noto's proxyBeanMethods attribute to make sure that we avoid the use of CGLIb and any other non-JDK proxies in the app.
-Graal _hates_ non-JDK proxies, and even with JDK proxies, there's work to be done to make Graal aware of it.
+The only notable thing in this application is that we're using Spring Boot's `proxyBeanMethods` attribute to make sure that we avoid the use of cglib and any other non-JDK proxies in the app.
+GraalVM_hates_ non-JDK proxies, and even with JDK proxies, there's work to be done to make GraalVM aware of it.
 This attribute is new in spring framework 5.2 and is designed, in part, to support graalvm applications.

 So let's talk about that.
 I alluded earlier that we need to teach GraalVm about te tricky things we might do in our application at runtime that it might not appreciate if we do it in a native image.
 Things like reflection, proxies, etc. There are a few ways to do this.
 You can handcraft some configuration and include it in your build.
-Graal will automatically add that.
-You can also run your program under the watch of a Java agent that will note the tricky things that your application does and - once the application's concluded - write all that stuff down in config files, which can then be fed to the Graal compiler.
+GraalVM will automatically add that.
+You can also run your program under the watch of a Java agent that will note the tricky things that your application does and - once the application's concluded - write all that stuff down in config files, which can then be fed to the GraalVM compiler.

 Another thing you can do when you run the application is run a _feature_.
-A Graal feature is sort of like a Java agent. it can feed information into the Graal compiler based on whatever analysis it does.
+A GraalVM feature is sort of like a Java agent. it can feed information into the GraalVM compiler based on whatever analysis it does.
 Our feature knows and understands how Spring applications work.
 It knows when Spring beans are proxies.
 It knows how classes are constructed dynamically at runtime.
-It knows how SPring works, and it knows what Graal wants, most of the time. (this is an early release, after all!)
+It knows how SPring works, and it knows what GraalVM wants, most of the time. (this is an early release, after all!)

 We also need to customize the build.
 Heres my `pom.xml`.